Mo Church (Nordland)

 Mo Church (Mo kirke) is a parish church of the Church of Norway in Rana Municipality in Nordland county, Norway.
 It is located in the town of Mo i Rana.
 It is the church for the Mo parish which is part of the Indre Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.
-The white, cruciform, wooden church was built in a neo-Gothic style in 1724 using plans drawn up by the architects Andreas Grenstad and Espen Poulson.
+The white, cruciform, wooden church was built in a neo-Gothic style in 1724.
 The church seats about 400 people.

 History

 The church in Mo i Rana was founded in 1723-1724 when missionary Thomas von Westen led the construction of the new church.
 The first worship service held in the new church was on 6 January 1724.
 In 1832 the church underwent a renovation and expansion of the building.
 It included building a higher and steeper roof with a small onion dome tower on top.
 In 1860, the interior was redesigned.
 The church also underwent renovations in 1956 and again in 2007.